cn2021-final/final-proj/spec.md

 ### new messages

-- read the length of messages
+- read the length of messages [DONE]

-- receive the data, and print them out
+- receive the data, and print them out [DONE]

-- proceed to prompt for new commands
+- proceed to prompt for new commands [DONE]

 ### quit

-- go back to lobby
+- go back to lobby [DONE]

 ## add